JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-08-27-featureflagsarchitecture.md

 This post will present a simple, powerful architecture to manage feature flags and comes with a full example on Github.

-> This blog post is of a series on feature flags:
+> This blog post is part of a series on feature flags:
 - Part 1: [Why you should care]({{ site.baseurl }}{% link blog/_posts/2019-08-13-featureflags.md %})
 - Part 2: How to use
 - Part 3: A successful architecture